isprojects/mstform/README.md

 are not affected do not have their messages affected - the frontend holds on to these validation messages.

-Warnings are treated like errors, except that any warning does not make the form invalid - saving is still possible.
+Warnings are like errors, but appear on field accessors with the `warning` property.
+They do not make the form invalid - saving is still possible.

 ### Configuring backend processing